Chocolatey and sweet fat bombs. These Fudge Fat Bombs taste just like a piece of fudge, but without the refined sugar!

 Fat bombs have become a staple snack in our house.
 We tend to eat a higher fat and lower carb diet due in part to the satiating effect of fat, but mostly due to the fact that fat just plain tastes REALLY GOOD.

 Fat bombs are high-fat bites of goodness that are perfect for your low-carb/ketogenic diet!
 Whether you just need a small snack to keep you satiated between meals or if you have a craving for sweets, fat bombs are gonna be your new best friend!
 We always have some on hand to enjoy as a post-dinner treat!

 Looking for more fat bomb recipes?
 Find them here!

 Stevia is a sweetener that is derived from the leaves of the plant species Stevia rebaudiana.
 It contains 0 calories, 0 grams of carbohydrates, and rates at a 0 on the glycemic index, making it a safe option for diabetics.

-NOTE: For this recipe, I use Wholesale Health Connection stevia (currently unavailable for purchase on Amazon), which is VERY POTENT.
+NOTE: For this recipe, the stevia I used is VERY POTENT.
 A little bit goes a very long way.
 So, if you choose to use stevia but use a different brand, you will likely need to add more.

 Fat Bombs Sweetened with Monk Fruit Sweetener

 Monk fruit sweetener, like that of stevia, contains 0 calories, 0 grams of net carbohydrates, and rates at a 0 on the glycemic index, making it another safe option for diabetics.
 Monk fruit is grown in south Asia and has been used as a natural sweetener for centuries.

 If you are looking for a sweetener that tastes like sugar and is low-carb, keto, vegan, and paleo-compliant, I highly recommend trying Lakanto Monk Fruit Sweetener.
 You can use code “REALBALANCED” for 20% off your order!